abhishektiwari/hbat/CONTRIBUTING.md

 ## Ground Rules

 The goal is to maintain a diverse community that's pleasant for everyone.
-**Please be considerate and respectful of others**.
+Please be considerate and respectful of others.
 Everyone must abide by our [Code of Conduct](/CODE_OF_CONDUCT.md) and we encourage all to read it carefully.